Reviews You Can Rely On

 Utopia Home3546

-First up, the 360 Ceramic Cordless, as the name implies, is a cordless iron with a slew of benefits when it comes to ease of use, maneuverability, and lightness being chief among them.
-We appreciated the clearly labeled light-up setting indicators differentiating between low, medium, and high-temperature settings.
-We also loved the detachable water reservoir with the wide fill port to replenish water for steam functions.
+First, the 360 Ceramic Cordless, as the name implies, is a cordless iron with a slew of benefits when it comes to ease of use, maneuverability, and lightness being chief among them.
+I appreciated the clearly labeled light-up setting indicators differentiating between low, medium, and high-temperature settings.
+I also loved the detachable water reservoir with the wide fill port to replenish water for steam functions.

-Back to corded irons, we enjoyed the convenience of the 8-foot 2-inch cord on the Rowenta Pro Master, which provided excellent maneuverability and reach, especially since it was attached higher up to the base of the iron, keeping it neatly out of the way while moving across the ironing board.
-The steam water fill port, which is one inch wide, was easy to fill using the sink faucet, with a clearly visible max fill line from both sides of the iron.
-The traditional dial-style heat controller is conveniently labeled with different fabric settings and steam usage options for easy use.
-Additionally, wrapping the cord around the iron base after ironing was really convenient.
+Back to corded irons, I appreciated the maneuverability of the Rowenta Pro Master's 8.2-foot cord, especially since it was attached higher up to the base of the iron, keeping it neatly out of the way while moving across the ironing board.
+The one-inch-wide water fill port was easy to fill using the sink faucet, with a clearly visible max fill line on both sides of the iron.

 The Black+Decker D3030 Allure follows suit with a convex curve to the base of the iron under the sole plate where you can securely wrap the cord.
 There is also a large and easy-to-fill hole that funnels water nicely, as well as an indicator for each setting.
 This model blinks until it reaches the selected temperature setting.
 The Allure is an intuitive model with great ease of use features and design and is elevated by its spray and mist functions.

-The Hamilton Beach Durathon 19803 performed just as well as the Black+Decker D3030 Allure.
-This clothes iron provides an 8.1-foot cord for ample working space and a soleplate design and materials that glide smoothly over most fabrics.
-The fill hole is only half an inch, but it is not too difficult to use.
+The Hamilton Beach Durathon 19803 provides an 8.1-foot cord for ample working space and a soleplate design and materials that glide smoothly over most fabrics.
+The fill hole is only half an inch, but it's not too difficult to use.
 An indicator light on the handle illuminates when the iron is on, and the settings dial, located under the handle, is well-labeled.
+This iron is simple, but that's what we like about it.

 clothes iron - you'll love how easy it is to use the hamilton beach duration 19803.